Pim Fortuyn on 4 May 2002, two days before his assassination

 Balls on the ground

 Fortuyn had terminated the fairy tale of the multicultural society.
 I had believed in it or wanted to believe in it, for if there will ever be world peace, the world must unite and become one multicultural society.
 Living with people from different cultures isn’t easy.
 I should have known that, given what happened to me as a student.
 Culture can be an unbridgeable gap.
 Some Fortuyn supporters seemed to anticipate civil war and hoped that it would start sooner rather than later, when the authentic white Dutch were still a majority.
 The atmosphere quickly turned grim.
 Under the guise of free speech, the sewers opened, and the rivers of hatred flooded freely into the open.
-Fortuyn’s rise made headlines in the international press because it represented a clear break with the past, occurring in what many believed was the most liberal country in the world.
+Fortuyn’s rise made headlines in the international press because it represented a clear break with the past, occurring in what many believed was the world’s most liberal country.

-Shortly before the elections, a left-wing loner assassinated Fortuyn.
+Shortly before the 2002 elections, a left-wing loner assassinated Fortuyn.
 Fortuyn had already hinted at it.
 If something were to happen to him, he claimed, it would be because establishment politicians had demonised him.
 The socialist-in-name-only Marcel van Dam, who lived in a luxurious mansion far away from multicultural neighbourhoods, and who had always been eager to take the moral high ground, once called Fortuyn an ‘exceptionally inferior human.’
 And so, you may ask yourself, who of the two was the most superb Nazi?
 Fortuyn gave a presentable at-your-service salute that might do well in some fascist circles, but his ‘inferior human’ remark gave Van Dam the edge.

 Others called Fortuyn ‘extreme’ or ‘demolishing society’ because he was stirring up public sentiment.
 Fortuyn was a man of theatre, hyping the wrongs others did to him while being a jerk himself.
 The Netherlands is not a violent country.
 It was the first political assassination in 400 years, so no one saw it coming.
 The civil war didn’t arrive, but death threats to politicians have become common.
 The attitudes toward immigrants and Islam have also changed.
 Fifteen years later, the United States saw the rise of a similar leader.